Guides for product: ADS1115 16-Bit ADC - 4 Channel with Programmable Gain Amplifier

 The chip's fairly small so it comes on a breakout board with ferrites to keep the AVDD and AGND quiet.
 Interfacing is done via I2C.
 The address can be changed to one of four options (see the datasheet table 5) so you can have up to 4 ADS1115's connected on a single 2-wire I2C bus for 16 single ended inputs.

-To get you started, we have example code for both the Raspberry Pi (in our Adafruit Pi Python library), Arduino (in our ADS1X15 Arduino library repository) and CircuitPython.
+We have example code for both the Raspberry Pi, Arduino, and CircuitPython.
 Simply connect GND to ground, VDD to your logic power supply, and SCL/SDA to your microcontroller's I2C port and run the example code to start reading data.